Abdur-Rahim-sheikh/handle-google-drive/README.md

 # handle-google-drive
+**download these scripts and them in your drive related colab and it will help in the time of freaking pain with google drive file extraction and memory management**

 # 1 unzip drive file
-if your drive has large zipped file containing thousands of file then extracting it is painfull. time lengthy, does not works as wanted but more importantly **your data has to be extracted through third party so literally your data is stolen.
-So i built below script for myself (and opened for you now) my unzip_drive_file.ipynb script will take path (like abir/images/mine.zip) where the file is located next it will take a path (like abir/collection) the destination and put everything in (abir/collection/mine) creating mine folder there and if there is already mine folder it will ask you permission too.
+if your drive has large zipped file containing thousands of file then extracting it is painfull. time lengthy, does not works as wanted but more importantly **your data has to be extracted through third party so literally your data is stolen**.
+So i built below script for myself
+(and opened for you now)
+my unzip_drive_file.ipynb script will take path (like abir/images/mine.zip) where the file is located next it will take a path (like abir/collection) the destination and put everything in (abir/collection/mine) creating mine folder there and if there is already mine folder it will ask you permission too.